huynguy-db/arcion-docs/content/docs/instructional-docs/source-db-setup/Oracle.md

 ---

 # Source: Oracle
-**The first four steps (I-IV) are to prepare the Oracle Database for replication.
+**The first four steps (I-IV) are to prepare the Oracle Database for replication and must be executed in an Oracle client.
 The remaining steps (V-VII) are to configure Replicant.**

 ## I. Setup Oracle Driver